 Yoga participants learn to draw their awareness from external stimuli, detach from their senses, and direct their attention inward.
 This leads to a deeper connection with the inner self.
 Over time the person learns to be more reliant on obtaining peace from within and less reliant on external influences.
 This reduces the temptations to rely on substances for pleasure and stress relief.

 Yoga enhances self-control of one’s mood.
 The study of yoga and meditation teaches participants better methods of controlling thoughts, emotions and responses.
 This, in conjunction with healing the brain and nervous system, work together to improve the person’s coping mechanisms.
 When stressed, the yoga student turns to their yoga mat to “escape” from stress and chill out.
 This effectively curbs the desire to turn to alcohol or drugs.

 The act of meditating, with or without yoga, makes it easier to fall asleep.
 A variety of yoga techniques can help your body and mind ease into sleep and obtain a better quality sleep.
 Yoga Nidra uses progressive muscle relaxation to bring on relaxation.
 Yoga can also aid in returning to sleep when you awaken in the middle of the night.

 Yoga in addiction treatment

-Research has proven the value of adding alternative medicine methods, such as yoga, to support healing in addiction treatment.
+Research has proven the value of adding alternative medicine methods, such as yoga, to support healing in inpatient addiction treatment.
 Yoga provides a compliment to other evidence-based treatment modalities and enhances overall wellness.
 Staying sober is tough, but is much easier when the person enjoys a healthy mind, body and spirit.
 Yoga addresses the healing of all three areas of the person.
 It can heal the brain and nervous system, strengthen the body, and enhance the spiritual mind.
 This is why yoga is increasingly part of a quality addiction treatment program.